Tschabalala Self: Artistic style

 body with a romanticized perspective.
 The characters illustrated in her artworks all share exaggerated body and facial features, and in doing so, allude to a racial and generational trauma embedded within each painting.
-The people in her artwork are made from different textures and prints of clothing which emphasize and direct the attention of the audience towards the most significant part in her artwork.
-Her particular artistic style gravitates towards black women embracing independence and resilience leaving a strong and fierce presence.
-Self’s approach is most commonly androgynous and does not solely reference one gender.
+The people in her artwork are made from different textures and prints of clothing, which emphasize and direct the attention of the audience towards the most significant part in her artwork.
+Her particular artistic style gravitates towards Black women embracing independence and resilience leaving a strong and fierce presence.
+Self's approach is most commonly androgynous and does not solely reference one gender.

 Works

-One of Self's most prominent works, The Function, sheds light into the social aspect of the art piece and explains the abstract nature of the figure and its background.
-Tschabalala states in an interview, “A stereotype is a flat character with two dimensions.
-And I can confront those stereotypical images by making round, multidimensional characters with complicated desires, inner dialogues, and psychology."
+A prominent Self work, The Function, sheds light into the social aspect of the art piece and explains the abstract nature of the figure and its background.
+Tschabalala states in an interview, "A stereotype is a flat character with two dimensions.
+And I can confront those stereotypical images by making round, multidimensional characters with complicated desires, inner dialogues, and psychology".
 The art piece is created by patching together pieces of old paintings, raw canvas, and fabrics which are assembled by stretching, painting and drawing over them.
-This gives the avatar a greater sense of dimension as it highlights the dynamic motion of turning one’s back indicated by the creased fabric.
+This gives the avatar a greater sense of dimension as it highlights the dynamic motion of turning one's back, indicated by the creased fabric.

-Furthermore, Self said in an interview, "My work does not comment on stereotypes and generalizations about the black female body, my practice absorbs these fantasies.
+Furthermore, Self said in an interview: "My work does not comment on stereotypes and generalizations about the Black female body, my practice absorbs these fantasies.
 The work is celebratory because one must thrive despite destructive rhetoric."

 Bodega Run

 Through her project of a series called Bodega Run, Self explores how bodies are affected by their environment, which also impacts the way the bodies move through the world itself.
-Bodegas are small grocery stores, or also known as liquor stores, that are commonly found on the east coast of America, specifically New York.
-Self’s inspiration for this project stems from her hometown of Harlem, where bodegas were and are very common.
+Bodegas are small grocery and convenience stores, that are commonly found on the east coast of America, specifically New York.
+Self's inspiration for this project stems from her hometown of Harlem, where bodegas were and are very common.
 Self, along with many others, believes that bodegas are a place where communities come together that share mutual issues, such as the issue of the oppression of people of color in America.
-Her Bodega project stems from this belief and her "characters populating the bodegas of Harlem, these groceries of the corner, true microcosms emblems of the black and Latin diasporas in New York".
-Part of this series is her works she calls Hammer Projects include Rainbow, Big Red, My Guy, Ice Cream, and Loosie in the Park.
-Self also includes neon light signs, consisting of words such as “Abierto/ Open”, “Coffee/ Teas”, “EBT/ ATM”, and “Lotto”, which represent the LED lights that typically reside in these facilities.
-As Self has noted in conversation with Jareh Das for Ocula magazine, 'The bodega is an infinitely interesting locale and institution for the various racial, ethnic, and social dynamics at play within these spaces.
-The mere existence of these stores is deeply radicalized, given the fact that bodegas occupy neighborhoods that are generally defined as food deserts.'
+Her Bodega project stems from this belief and her "characters populating the bodegas of Harlem, these groceries of the corner, true microcosms emblems of the Black and Latin diasporas in New York".
+This series includes works she calls Hammer Projects, such as Rainbow, Big Red, My Guy, Ice Cream, and Loosie in the Park.
+Self also includes neon light signs, consisting of words such as Abierto/ Open, Coffee/ Teas, EBT/ ATM, and Lotto, which represent the LED lights that typically reside in these facilities.
+As Self noted in conversation with Jareh Das for Ocula magazine,"The bodega is an infinitely interesting locale and institution for the various racial, ethnic, and social dynamics at play within these spaces.
+The mere existence of these stores is deeply radicalized, given the fact that bodegas occupy neighborhoods that are generally defined as food deserts."